MGGGGL12-maker/Games_in_C/README.md

 1 - 8 players and 2 teams;

-2 - The name of charactres must a 30 chars with no spaces;
+2 - Character names must be 30 characters long;

 3 - One at time,the person will attack other character from rival team;